jermania321/BFH-PY/README.md

 Open a terminal to the downloaded project folder and run app.py by typing `python app.py` into the terminal and pressing enter.
 Go to the server link to visit the webpage
-Control clicking the localhost link from the terminal should also work
+Control clicking the localhost link from the terminal should also work (while running via the site  depending on the size and complexity of the audio file the time to convert the file to the video format might take more time..)